Enr1que319/Mexico-Gas-Prices/README.md

 - Send the final dataframe to Big Query

 There are scripts to run all localy to test the data transformations.
+This proccess runs at 7:30 am with a cloud scheduler using pubsub.

 Architecture
 ----